 Having this document will give you peace of mind and take a huge weight off the shoulders of your loved ones.
 Remember that you can review it periodically in case your preferences have changed or you want to add anything else, as it is an ongoing process.

-What Should be Included in an Advanced Care Plan?
+What Should be Included in an Advance Care Plan?

 ACP is an ongoing process that you can modify at any time, as you may change your mind as the years go by or when another medical condition arises.